Chart Color Schemes

 Ruse features high concentrations of family households, with a lower-than-average median household size

-Family households constitute 80.2% of all households, including 36.9% couples with children, 27.2% couples without children, and 14.5% single parent families.
+Family households comprise 80.2% of all households, including 36.9% couples with children, 27.2% couples without children, and 14.5% single parent families.
 Non-family households account for the remaining 19.8%, with lone person households at 18.0% and group households comprising 1.7%.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households